Much was learned from the discourse recorded in group interviews

 A More Focused Home Screen

-A calendar focused home screen that better highlights the urgency of upcoming meetings and tasks.
+A calendar-focused home screen better highlights the urgency of upcoming meetings and tasks.
 The user has an at-a-glance view of the most vital information.

 Capacity for Status Notifications

 In our interviews, we learned that meetings are unpredictable.
 Designs should be mindful of this.
 We therefore included some functionality for live updates.

 The tiebreaker game is now given more realistic and engaging animation.

 All the users' groups are easily accessible in one screen with thumbnails that can be customised for easier identification.

 Unfortunately, due to outside factors, we could not move on with the project.
 However, we did highlight a rough timeline of planned improvements and an eventual initial rollout date.